-About Viking Fishing Group
+About the Viking Fishing Division

 Viking Fishing was founded by Nico Bacon, an entrepreneur who in 1980 turned his back on a corporate career, borrowed the money he needed to buy a deep-sea trawler, and established a trawling venture.
-Bacon had spent the previous 21 years managing two of the most successful fishing fleets in South Africa and so he was well qualified to build a fishing company of his own.
-And yet, the odds were stacked against him – at the time, South Africa’s commercial fisheries were completely dominated by large, vertically integrated operations and Bacon would struggle for more than a decade to carve a niche for Viking Fishing.
+Nico had spent the previous 21 years managing two of the most successful fishing fleets in South Africa and so he was well qualified to build a fishing company of his own.
+And yet, the odds were stacked against him – at the time, South Africa’s commercial fisheries were completely dominated by large, vertically integrated operations and Nico would struggle for more than a decade to carve a niche for Viking Fishing.
 He began by going to sea, spending 10 days of every month on the 42m trawler, Benguella Viking, working side-by-side with his fishing crew.
 And the moment his vessel docked in Cape Town, he would sell the catch.

-In true Viking Fishing form, the partners who were identified and approached to become part of Viking Fishing have largely remained with the company, supporting its endeavours to become a truly South African business.
+After 1994 and South Africa’s transition to democracy, Viking Fishing was one of the first companies in the fishing industry to restructure its ownership.
+In true Viking Fishing form, the partners who were identified and approached to become part of Viking Fishing remained with the company, supporting its endeavours to become a truly South African business.

+In 2006, Viking Fishing secured substantial long-term rights in South Africa’s commercial fisheries, and the company quickly turned its attention to the issue of sustainability.
+In 2009, the company joined three other fishing companies and the global conservation organisation, WWF, in a unique venture: the Responsible Fisheries Alliance (RFA).
 The RFA strives to consistently improve the environmental performance of the South African fishing industry and has been at the forefront of efforts to reduce interactions between seabirds and fishing gear; better regulate the catch of non-target species; and limit the damage to the seabed caused by trawl gear.